Build OpenCV (including Python) with CUDA on Windows

 Decreasing the build time with Ninja

 The build time for OpenCV can be reduced by more than 2x (from 2 hours to 30 mins to under an hour on an i7-8700) by utilizing the Ninja build system instead of directly generating Visual Studio solution files.
-The only difference you may notice is that Ninja will only produce one configuration at a time, either a Debug or Release, therefore if you don’t want to build Release (the default) the CMAKE_BUILD_TYPE has to be passed to CMake.

 Configuring Visual Studio Development tools by entering the following into the command prompt before entering the CMake command (changing Community to either Professional or Enterprise if necessary)